ccao-data/data-architecture/dbt/models/qc/docs.md

 # vw_neg_asmt_value

 {% docs view_vw_neg_asmt_value %}
-Test that all `val*` columns are not negative.
+Test that all `ASMT_ALL.val*` columns are not negative.

-Pulled from Inquire query `FP Checklist - Negative ASMT Values`.
+Pulled from the following Inquire queries`FP Checklist - Negative ASMT Values`.
+Query number 1569.
 Query created by Will C.
 {% enddocs %}